Bipan101/ChatBot/README.md

 ### 2. Find Correct Coordinates

-Use coordinate helper by making another pytho file and copy paste following for it:
+Use coordinate helper by making another python file and copy paste following for it:

 ```bash
 import pyautogui